dream-faster/fold/README.md

 - No intermittent time series support
 - No multi-step ahead forecasts (at least not for now)
 - No hierarchical time series support

+## Similar libraries
+It's like [SKTime](https://github.com/sktime/sktime), but with more focus and 100x less code, designed with distributed computing in mind.
+It's like [River](https://github.com/online-ml/river), but supporting mini-batch, not just online learning.
+It’s very much like [timemachines](https://github.com/microprediction/timemachines), but with an API that’s more accessible for the Python community.

 ## Contribution